maialenz/CookBook/README.md

 - The option for the user to upload their own images: as it was adviced by student care, this functionality was left out, but would be implemented further down the course, as it will be taught in future lessons.
 - Give the option to download all created recipes to create a personalized cookBook and be able to make profit from this
 -  Active page class to let the user know which page they are currently on: Although this was an easy input before using flask, I have found this a challenging step to add to this project.
 As I have been short with times, I have decided to leave this feature for later realeases when I have some extra time to expand the MVP.
+- Pagination: to organize many recipes pages, to avoid the user endless scrolling.
 - The option for users to personalize their profile with images and custom recipes.
 - The option for users to delete their account from the database.
 - The option to have a few super access users, like more than one admin.
 - A section for users to add comments and option to share their recipes with others via email, whatsapp, facebook...
 - A contact form option users to request course types or modifications...
 - The option to allow admin users to block or remove users
+- In concern to the database, a future release would have a list of ingredients stored on it, so even if the UI changes the backend wouldn't change.
+This will be inplemented on a feature release as I ran out of time to implement this fix to the backend of the project.

 ---